 As organizations start down the path to the cloud, a significant shortcoming quickly emerges.
 Most automation solutions have a big limitation: they either work in the cloud or work on-prem – but not in both worlds.

 A Cloud Only Development World

-While the cloud has become a common new development platform, a minuscule number of businesses rely on it solely.
+While the cloud has become a common new development platform, a minuscule number of enterprises rely on it solely.
 Legacy systems found on-premises are still quite common.
-As a result, most organizations use a hybrid IT strategy that takes advantage of on-prem investments alongside newfound cloud benefits.
-Companies running a hybrid IT environment require automation engines that connect and orchestrate preprogrammed processes across both cloud and legacy systems.
+As a result, most organizations use a hybrid IT strategy that takes advantage of on-premises investments alongside newfound cloud benefits.
+Companies running a hybrid IT environment require automation engines that connect and orchestrate preprogrammed processes across cloud and legacy systems.

-Lacking such capabilities, organizations turn to a cobbled-together automation system setup, where multiple point tools are leveraged.
-Such work is challenging and complicated as today’s applications have a wide variety of interfaces.
-Once the work is done, firms find themselves supporting multiple cloud automation tools, platforms, a growing number of solutions, and a variety of point products.
+Lacking such orchestration capabilities, organizations often turn to a cobbled-together automation system setup, where multiple point automation tools are leveraged.
+Such work is challenging and complicated as today’s applications have various interfaces.
+Once the work is done, firms find themselves supporting multiple cloud service provider (CSP) cloud schedulers, custom scripts, a growing number of application-specific job schedulers, and on-premises focused automation platforms.
 Rather than a boon, automation turns into a bane.
-Their development and operations teams spend much of their precious time maintaining the homegrown connections rather than enhancing customer value streams.
+Their development and operations teams spend much of their precious time maintaining homegrown connections rather than enhancing customer value streams.